nhduong/jupyterlab_server/README.md

 - `Trigger`
 - `Delay task for 30 seconds`
 - `OK`
+- Click `Run` to start the server.
+Whenever the computer is restarted, the server will start automatically

 (Note that this method may prevent opencv from showing the images)
-* Another option is copy a link of 'C:\Program Files\Anaconda3\Scripts\jupyter-lab.exe' to Startup folder in Start Menu of the Windows system
+* Another option is copying the link of `'C:\Program Files\Anaconda3\Scripts\jupyter-lab.exe'` to `Startup` folder in `Start Menu` of the Windows system, run the link.
-7. Click `Run` to start the server.
-Whenever the computer is restarted, the server will start automatically
-8. Open Command Prompt as Administrator, type `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux` to enable Windows Subsystem for Linux feature in Windows 10
+7. Open Command Prompt as Administrator, type `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux` to enable Windows Subsystem for Linux feature in Windows 10
-9. Install Ubuntu for Windows from the Windows Store, run it
+8. Install Ubuntu for Windows from the Windows Store, run it
-10. Enter `openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout mykey.key -out mycert.pem` in the Ubuntu terminal to generate SSL certificate to sercure jupyter server
+9. Enter `openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout mykey.key -out mycert.pem` in the Ubuntu terminal to generate SSL certificate to sercure jupyter server
-11. Open a web browser (not Internet Explorer!), go to `https://your-public-IP:8888` (httpS not http)
+10. Open a web browser (not Internet Explorer!), go to `https://your-public-IP:8888` (httpS not http)
-12. You should receive some warnings from the browser, skip all of them
+11. You should receive some warnings from the browser, skip all of them
-13. Enter the password to access you server
+12. Enter the password to access you server
-14. To logout the server, click `Help` > `Launch Classic Notebook` > `Logout`.
+13. To logout the server, click `Help` > `Launch Classic Notebook` > `Logout`.
 This step is VERY important in case you used a public computer to access your server